cap-js/docs/get-started/in-a-nutshell.md

 <div class="impl java">

-After you’ve added these files, `mvn cds:watch` restarts the server with output, telling us that the files have been detected and their content has been loaded into the database automatically:
+After you've added these files, `mvn cds:watch` restarts the server with output, telling us that the files have been detected and their content has been loaded into the database automatically:

 ```log
 c.s.c.s.impl.persistence.CsvDataLoader   : Filling sap.capire.bookshop.Books from db/data/sap.capire.bookshop-Authors.csv